jeel-rokad/KNOX/README.md

 ## 📖 Overview

-**Knox** (also known as the Antigravity Project) is a production-ready, PWA-based event discovery and management platform tailored for the Google Cloud ecosystem in India.
+**Knox** is a production-ready, PWA-based event discovery and management platform tailored for the Google Cloud ecosystem in India.
 It provides a seamless, scalable, and premium dark-themed experience for both attendees and organizers.

 Whether it's an offline summit, an interactive workshop, a hackathon, or an online webinar, Knox centralizes all events into a single, gamified, and highly interactive interface.